jameswodek/GettingCleaningData/README.md

 The first step clears your Global enviroment via the rm() function

-Next we load the plyr and dply packages which will come
+Next we load the plyr, dply, and data.table packages which will come into play later

+We'll assign the file paths to the Main Dir, testDir, and trainDir variables.

+Load the data into data frames

+Change the column names from V1- V561 using the "Features" variable, which was derived from the features.txt file